markusressel/deep-learning-lang-detection/README.md

 # Deep Learning Programming Language Detection
-Deep Learning using Keras (and Tensorflow) to detect programming language of a code file (currently achieves 98.5% accuracy).
+Deep Learning using Keras (and Tensorflow) to detect programming language of **a code file, and in the new version in can recognise snippets with >99% accuracy**.
 Approach for DL has been based on Zhang and LeCun's 2016 [paper](https://arxiv.org/pdf/1502.01710.pdf) "Text Understanding from Scratch".
 The main technique is that instead of using word2vec to create word embedding, characters are quantised (turned to one-hot-vector) and then the document is represented by a sequence of quantised characters (vectors).
 Currently the document is truncated at 2KB and smaller docs are padded by all zero vectors.

 The code from @keon's Github [project](https://github.com/keon/keras-text-classification) was helpful to get started and I used some of the same structures.
 [I recently realised he has removed the code ever since]

 You can download a pre-trained model from [here](https://drive.google.com/file/d/0By4PF7Jis9FzQ2dmeHdPRlFxbWs/view?usp=sharing).
 This model is trained on GPU over 8 hours.

 ## Purpose
-The project is set up to demonstrate - in simple steps - how to use Keras to build a Deep Learning (DL) model to reconise programming language of a code file.
+The project is set up to demonstrate - in simple steps - how to use Keras to build a Deep Learning (DL) model to reconise programming language of a code file or snippet.
 This can be used to detect language of code snippets but needs to be trained for it - the dataset provided with the project can be turned to snippets and then add to the training set.

 ## Languages
 16 language was chosen as below: